frebib/the-kuruma-sutra/5-pacific-standard.md

 At this point you need to wait for all three of your team mates to be outside the bank.
 It *MUST* say "Wait for your team." at the bottom of the screen for them.
 Now for the fun part!
 Cause some chaos!
 Throw some grenades, use a minigun etc. Try and get a wanted level.
 You will fail the mission at this point. **THIS IS NORMAL!** At this point make sure you quick restart!

+### The Heist
+Now for the actual heist!
+After you quick restart, you will appear outside the bank.
+From this point on the timer is on, doing in it under 10:15 will net each player a $100,000 bonus.
+The player that prepped the 4 seater vehicler should grab a personal vehicle, and drive over to where it was stashed.
+If the setups have been done correctly, the helicpoter and vehicle should be exactly where you left them!
+While this is happening, the other three players should run to the outside of the bank.
+Once again, it should say "Wait for your team." at the bottom of the screen.
+When everyone is on the trigger, drive the vehicle up and around the bank from behind ([route]()).
+Your goal is to park the vehicle directly in front of the bank doors.
+This will be important for some cover later on.

+If done correctly, the entering the bank cutscene should play as normal for this heist.
+While in the bank, follow the heists objectives as normal, with one exception: The hacker should collect all the money on their own.
+This is to help prevent losses later on, as you lose money any time someone holding a full money bag takes damage.

+> **Tip**: Crowd control can keep the meter high by making noise into their mic, or shooting near the hostages.

+Below is a quick summary of movements to speed up the bank interior sections:
+* Kill the security guards, then Demolitionist should place the first charge on the gate.
+* Crowd control should use this time to get initial control of the hostages.
+Special carbines are recommended for scaring them, due to rate of fire and low spread.
+* While the gates open, Hacker should be shooting the top right corner of the gate.
+The bullets will fling the gate open as soon as possible, giving you more time for the tricky bits!
+* When the first gate is down, one member of crowd control should head through the gate and get a gun on the tellers.
+* Demolitions should place the charge on the second gate, then head *up* the stairs to the left.
+They should cover this door as hostile guards will spawn every minute or so.
+* When the second gate is open, hacker should haead down the stairs.
+Kill the two guards down there, and head to the console at the end of the corridoor.
+* The sequence for the minigame is: My Computer, External Device, Bruteforce.exe .
+Complete the scrolling minigame.
+* After the cutscene of the bank vault opening, the Demolitionist will be teleported down.
+Place the final charge, then head back up to cover the stairs as before.
+* Hacker should now start grabbing money.
+There are two carts, you need to empty both as quickly as possible.
+Prepare your clicking finger!
+* After all the money has been collected, the Infulence bar the Crowd Control team will disappear.
+At this point, everyone should head to the entrance of the bank as quickly as possible.

+At this point the cutscene will play showing the outside of the bank.
+Do not panic as your vehicle set up earlier will not be in this cutscene!

-* Hacker should be weakest shooter, demo next weakest, crowd control two strongest
+> > * Hacker should be weakest shooter, demo next weakest, crowd control two strongest
-* Take any cars – you wont be using them for long!
+> > * Take any cars – you wont be using them for long!
 (Not Kurumas, they crash the game sometimes)
-* Drive to Pacific standard, enter bank.
+> > * Drive to Pacific standard, enter bank.
-* Kill first two guards, demo places charge on door asap
+> > * Kill first two guards, demo places charge on door asap
-* As soon as first door done, place charge on second door
+> > * As soon as first door done, place charge on second door
-* When second door done, Hack goes down stairs.
+> > * When second door done, Hack goes down stairs.
 Kill two guards at bottom of stairs
-* Demo, stay at top of upper staircase.
+> > * Demo, stay at top of upper staircase.
 Take out guards as they spawn, don’t let them down to vault.
-* After hacker hacks, demolitionist will be teleported down to the vault
+> > * After hacker hacks, demolitionist will be teleported down to the vault
-* One crowd controller should cover stairs for guard that emerges while demolitionist is away
+> > * One crowd controller should cover stairs for guard that emerges while demolitionist is away
-* Demolitionist put charge on gate, run back upstairs and subdue the remaining guards
+> > * Demolitionist put charge on gate, run back upstairs and subdue the remaining guards
-* Hacker to collect both trays of money
+> > * Hacker to collect both trays of money
-* All meet back at bank entrance.
+> > * All meet back at bank entrance.
-* Two strongest shooters, not the one carrying money, should use grenade launcher to clear all police cars outside
+> > * Two strongest shooters, not the one carrying money, should use grenade launcher to clear all police cars outside
-* All four make a break for alley.
+> > * All four make a break for alley.
-* Money-carrier should take complete cover.
+> > * Money-carrier should take complete cover.
 One cover back, two cover front.
-* Use grenade launcher and heavy machine guns to cover front
+> > * Use grenade launcher and heavy machine guns to cover front
-* Trigger helicopter just past large cover area on the left, kill with missile
+> > * Trigger helicopter just past large cover area on the left, kill with missile
-* Kill all police and continue round corner
+> > * Kill all police and continue round corner
-* Destroy police car that rushes in and two sitting on road
+> > * Destroy police car that rushes in and two sitting on road
-* All cross.
+> > * All cross.
 One player watch back for car that appears after crossing road
-* Merc last car at end of alley
+> > * Merc last car at end of alley
-* One player needs to clear the car that spawns behind after crossing
+> > * One player needs to clear the car that spawns behind after crossing
-* There is a chance for two cops to spawn around the house by the bikes.
+> > * There is a chance for two cops to spawn around the house by the bikes.
-* Resupply armour, take bikes round left into the next corner.
+> > * Resupply armour, take bikes round left into the next corner.
-* Climb the bank, over the hedge & into the appartment
+> > * Climb the bank, over the hedge & into the appartment
-* All move into the garage, into the Kuruma
+> > * All move into the garage, into the Kuruma
-* Follow the western highway up to the boat and take out to sea
+> > * Follow the western highway up to the boat and take out to sea